SpakowitzLab/wlcsim/README.md

 point.
 Specifying multiple polymers just simulates them in parallel in the same reaction volume, no interactions are assumed.

-To scan parameters, the Perl scripts `run_parameter.pl` or `run_parameter_series.pl` can be used.
-Care must be taken to match the parameters in these scripts with the parameters of the simulation.
-To run these in parallel over many cores, simply call them via the `run-parallel.sh` script.
+To scan parameters, the Python script `scan_wlcsim.py` should be used.
+It takes care of saving the current git commit\_hash, all inputs, etc. into a unique directory, preventing race conditions even on shared filesystems.

 ## Disclaimer